What is Leading Libraries?

 To find out more about Leading Libraries, please email: firstname.lastname@example.org

-Leading Libraries is run in partnership with CILIP and funded by the Arts Council as part of their Transforming Leadership programme.
+Leading Libraries is run in partnership with CILIP and funded by Arts Council England as part of their National Lottery Transforming Leadership programme.